Christian-History.org does not receive any personally identifiable information from the search bar below.

 The brightest star of the Protestant Reformation in England was William Tyndale, who devoted his life to producing an English translation of the New Testament, which he accomplished in 1526 with the help of Reformation printing presses in Germany.

 I mention the Waldensians here only because they are well-known.
 Really, they are a movement that belongs to the late Medieval period.
-Originally Roman Catholic until they were driven out by persecution in the 13th century, they were satisfied enough with the Protestants to basically become a part of the Protestant Reformation.
+Originally Roman Catholic until they were driven out of the Church by persecution in the 13th century, they were satisfied enough with the Protestants to basically become a part of the Protestant Reformation.
 In fact, the Waldensian Confession of 1655 is Calvinistic and based upon the Reformed churches' Gallican Confession of 1559 (Re: Philip Schaff, History of the Christian Church, bk.
 VIII, sec.
 162).

 There are still Waldensian churches to this day, mostly in Switzerland and Italy.
+The city of Valdese, North Carolina has a Waldensian Museum and a "Trail of Faith" that recounts much of their history.

 I have included a page on their horrendous treatment by the Roman Catholic Church during the Reformation.